 - P/IP – Pitches Per Inning

-- PIK/PK – Runners Picked Off – This is a play where a runner is caught off base and is put out by a quick throw from the pitcher or catcher.
+- PIK/PK – Runners Picked Off – A play where a runner is caught off base and is put out by a quick throw from the pitcher or catcher.

-- QS – Quality Start – This is where a pitcher starts the game and completes a minimum of at least 6 innings and allows no more than three earned runs.
+- QS – Quality Start – When a pitcher starts the game and completes a minimum of 6 innings and allows no more than three earned runs (ER).

-- R – Runs Allowed – This is how many times a pitcher allows a batter to run to a base.
+- R – Runs Allowed – How many times a pitcher allows a batter to run to a base.

-- RW – Relief Win – This is when a game is won by a pitcher who was not the initial pitcher.
+- RW – Relief Win – When a game is won by a pitcher who was not the initial pitcher.

-- SB – Stolen Bases Allowed – This is when the pitcher allows a baserunner to advance by taking a base to which he isn’t entitled.
+- SB – Stolen Bases Allowed – When the pitcher allows a baserunner to advance by taking a base to which he isn’t entitled.